-One key parameter with regards to any tools is to reduce the overhang.
+One key parameter with regards to any tools is to reduce the overhang and so reduce the chance of chatter or even worse parts and tools breaking.

 The image shows a simple change in the length of cutter tool that is protruding from the collet chuck, but this small change in length will have a significant impact on the stiffness of the cutting tool.